 It is intended to utilise SuDS within the proposed scheme, stormwater attenuation areas are provided primarily above ground within public spaces and below ground in privately managed areas.
 SuDS detention basins are proposed south of proposed Apartment Block 4 and within the central open space to the east of Auburn House (refer to engineer's drawings for further detail).
-Additional flood water attenuation is also being provided through the re-profiling of the lands adjoining the stream in eastern part of the site.
+Additional flood water attenuation is also being provided through the re-profiling of the lands east of the access road within the central part of the site.
 Permeable paving is also proposed as much as possible within the scheme, along with green roofs to the apartment buildings to assist in water attenuation.